 Kids who are left alone in cars are likely to suffer a heat stroke with dire consequences.
-People think this will never happen to them but in reality, cases like this happen over and over again every year.
+If you have never heard about this phenomenon before, your first reaction is probably "who forgets their kids in a car?" or "that would never happen to me!".
+That is a natural psychological response but in reality, cases like this happen over and over again every year.
 Why not use technology to make sure you don’t forget your kids?
 Fochica’s mission is to prevent forgetting children in vehicles and thus save children’s lives.

 Fochica™ is comprised of a Fochica open hardware, open software, Arduino-based device that is installed in a car and a Fochica app that is installed on the driver’s smartphone.
 Sensors monitor whether the child car seats are occupied or empty and send the data to the device.
 The device communicates with the app via BLE passing the information to the driver.
 When the driver’s smartphone goes out of range and a seat is occupied an alarm will sound on the smartphone.

 Fochica is an alert, not a reminder.
 Meaning it will not nag you to “not-forget” your kid when you turn off the car or when you exit the vehicle.
 It is designed to alert when you have forgotten, which Fochica considers as being out of BLE range while a seat is occupied.

 - Android smartphone with Bluetooth Low Energy (BLE) for interfacing with the device